 Vital events are major life events including birth, adoption, marriage, divorce and death1.
 The registration of these events and the provision of related official documentation are core government functions.
 In mandate registration contexts, UNHCR must also record vital events for the population of concern in a timely way.
 When adding new individuals to a registration group as a result of vital events, registration staff should make reasonable efforts to verify the genuineness of the event in question and the resulting claimed family relationship and/or social, economic or emotional dependency between the concerned individuals.
 This means considering available documentary or other information and asking questions as needed while taking into account relevant social and cultural norms.

-1 The following are also considered vital events, though are less coming in the context of UNHCR registration activities: foetal death, legitimation, recognition of parenthood, annulment of marriage and legal separation.
+1 The following are also considered vital events, though are less common in the context of UNHCR registration activities: foetal death, legitimation, recognition of parenthood, annulment of marriage and legal separation.

 Record new births

 Birth registration is usually carried out in several steps: first, the birth is recorded at the place of delivery by medical personnel, in the form of an attestation or notification of the birth; next, the birth is then reported to the civil registrar and registered in the birth registry on the basis of a statement and the presentation of the birth attestation or notification; a certificate is then issued by the civil registrar to prove the birth registration.
-The birth certificate includes, at a minimum, the name of the child at birth, the sex of the child, the names of both parents (or single parent’s name, as relevant) and the date and place of birth.
+The birth certificate should include, at a minimum, the name of the child at birth, the sex of the child, the date and place of birth, the names of both parents (or single parent’s name, as relevant) and nationality of both parents.

 Where the host State does not conduct birth registration of persons of concern independently of UNHCR: birth registration should be encouraged and supported by UNHCR whenever possible, including by establishing procedures to routinely inform4 the local civil registrar (or equivalent) of new births, for example, by facilitating mobile missions by the civil registrar to refugee camps.

-Notwithstanding the importance of official birth registration, all births should nevertheless be entered into PRIMES as well.
-This ensures the infant is known to UNHCR, is included in protection and assistance activities and is provided identity documentation where official birth registration may not be accessible.5 Furthermore, recording the birth in PRIMES is essential for maintaining accurate population statistics for effective advocacy, protection and assistance delivery.
+Notwithstanding the importance of official birth registration, all births should nevertheless be entered into proGres as well.
+This ensures the infant is known to UNHCR, is included in protection and assistance activities and is provided identity documentation where official birth registration may not be accessible.5 Furthermore, recording the birth in proGres is essential for maintaining accurate population statistics for effective advocacy, protection and assistance delivery.

 4 In accordance with UNHCR’s Policy on Data Protection